FILTERING SERIES / PART THREE

 Establishing a valid chain of custody means being able to show where the evidence has been, who has handled it, and its condition at all times in order to establish that there has been no alteration or tampering of the evidence prior to the time it is presented to the court.

 Hash values are the underpinning of much of the technology we have been discussing.
-As described in our first filtering post, deNISTing is a process to noise files are identified by matching their cryptographic hash values.
+As described in our first filtering post, deNISTing is the process of removing all system files that are deemed to have no evidentiary value.
+Such files are identified by matching their cryptographic hash values.
 In addition, hash values are important for:

 - Data Integrity: Assigning MD5 algorithms can help ensure that any changes to a document result in the generation of unique hash codes, exposing any attempts to manipulate potentially relevant evidence.